arlysswest/coral-reef-simulation/coral-reef-simulation/README.md

 * WASM quirks (not all crates supported).
 * You must optimize ECS queries yourself.
 * can be heavy and have a long loading time.

+# Bevy Syntax

+- From the Bevy website:
+  I learned the basics of UI nodes, layout styling, spawning and despawning entities, handling button interactions, and loading assets like images and fonts.

+- From ChatGPT:
+  I learned how to correctly use transparent images, fix ECS query conflicts with ParamSet, and troubleshoot Bevy errors.